johnlaudun/jln/teaching/courses/370-ta/index.md

 Using “The Most Dangerous Game” as our starting point, we will work through a single text to understand how we might quantify it: what does it mean to transform a string into a “bag of words”?
 What is lost and for what gain?

+#### What is a word?

+Dixon, R. M. W., and Alexandra Y. Aikhenvald.
+2003.
+“Word: A Typological Framework.”
+Chapter.
+In Word: A Cross-Linguistic Typology, edited by R. M. W. Dixon and Alexandra Y. Aikhenvald, 1–41.
+Cambridge: Cambridge University Press.

 ### 3. Creating and Working with a Corpus

 Toy data sets prepared for instructional use have limited utility: the true value of quantitative approaches occurs when the texts involved mean something to or interest you in particular.
 How do you go about building a corpus of your own?
 There are Python libraries, as well as some `bash` commands that take your game from copy-and-paste to “scrape.”